 While functional ideas usually take priority, you must not ignore the need to establish a sense of ownership.
 Stamping your personality on the property is an essential step, and can be achieved through holiday souvenirs and photos.
 Meanwhile, embracing your favorite color scheme can be very useful.
 A few fresh coats of paint can change everything.

 It’s not enough to make the house feel like a home.
 It needs to feel like your home.
-Achieve this goal, and you’ll be set for many years of happiness.
+Achieve these DIY home projects, and you’ll be set for many years of happiness.